Last updated December 2023

 A combination of technological innovation, smart transportation, and fresh thinking about car ownership looks set to make our streets less congested and our cities greener.

 The critical technological breakthrough is electrification.

-Electric cars – which often are also connected – are good for the environment in various ways.
+Electric cars – often connected – are good for the environment in various ways.

-Electric vehicles produce zero direct emissions, and even hybrids produce significantly fewer than those that run on gasoline.
+Electric vehicles produce zero direct emissions, and even hybrids have significantly fewer than those that run on gasoline.

-Electric cars also reduce ‘lifecycle’ emissions, which occur during manufacture and disposal.
+Electric cars also reduce 'lifecycle' emissions during manufacture and disposal.

 Indeed, research from the University of Nijmegen found that lifetime emissions from electric cars can be 70% lower in countries like Sweden and France, where the electricity they run on comes mostly from renewables and nuclear.